amperser/proselint/plugins/sublime/SublimeLinter-contrib-proselint/README.md

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following:

 1. Fork the main repository, http://github.com/amperser/proselint.
+This plugin can be found in `/plugins/sublime/`
-1. Hack on a separate topic branch created from the latest `master`.
+1. Hack on a separate topic branch off the latest `master`.
-1. Commit and push the topic branch.
+1. Commit to the topic branch and push it.
-1. Make a pull request.
+1. Create a pull request.
 1. Be patient.  ;-)

 Please note that modifications should follow these coding guidelines:

 - Indent is 4 spaces.
 - Code should pass flake8 and pep257 linters.
-- Vertical whitespace helps readability, don’t be afraid to use it.
+- Vertical whitespace helps readability; don’t be afraid to use it.
-- Please use descriptive variable names, no abbreviations unless they are well known.
+- Please use descriptive variable names.
+No abbreviations unless they are well known.

 Thank you for helping out!